sindhuja90comp/tlpsharedmemorygem5/README.md

 - The warning `DRAM device capacity...` is expected if memory sizes mismatch but doesn’t break the simulation.
 - The message `Exiting @ tick...` means the simulation completed execution.

----

-This version is formatted for readability, with clear sections, code blocks, and descriptions.
-Let me know if you need further adjustments!